bigguy96/bilingual-blazor/README.md

 # Bilingual Blazor

-Attempt at making at Blazor application work with CDTS template.
+First attempt at making at Blazor application work with CDTS template.